Prostaglandin EP3 receptor: Fever

 EP_{3}-deficient mice as well as mice selectively deleted of EP_{3} expression in the brain's median preoptic nucleus fail to develop fever in response to endotoxins (i.e. bacteria-derived lipopolysaccharide) or the host-derived regulator of body temperature, IL-1β.
 The ability of endotoxins and IL-1β but not that of PGE_{2} to trigger fever is blocked by inhibitors of nitric oxide and PG_{2}.
 EP_{3}-deficient mice exhibit normal febrile responses to stress, interleukin-8, and macrophage inflammatory protein-1beta (MIP-1β).
-It is suggested that these findings indicate that a) activation of the EP_{3} receptor suppresses the inhibitory tone that the preoptic hypothalamus has on thermogenic effector cells in the brain; b) endotoxin and IL-1β simulate the production of nitric oxide which in turn causes the production of PGE_{2} and thereby the EP_{3}-dependent fever-producing; c) other factors such as stress, interleukin 8, and MIP-1β trigger fever independently of EP_{3}; and d) inhibition of the PGE_{2}-EP_{3} pathway underlies the ability of aspirin and other Nonsteroidal anti-inflammatory drugs to reduce fever caused by inflammation in animals and, possibly, humans.
+It is suggested that these findings indicate that a) activation of the EP_{3} receptor suppresses the GABAergic inhibitory tone that the preoptic hypothalamus has on thermogenic effector cells in the brain; b) endotoxin and IL-1β simulate the production of nitric oxide which in turn causes the production of PGE_{2} and thereby the EP_{3}-dependent fever-producing; c) other factors such as stress, interleukin 8, and MIP-1β trigger fever independently of EP_{3}; and d) inhibition of the PGE_{2}-EP_{3} pathway underlies the ability of aspirin and other Nonsteroidal anti-inflammatory drugs to reduce fever caused by inflammation in animals and, possibly, humans.